Hoisin Peanut Butter Sauce (Easy, No Cook)

 - Asian Chicken Filling: Add this to my Asian Ground Chicken Filling for a delicious protein with your lunch or dinner.

-Easy Hoisin Peanut Butter Sauce Dressing or Dip
+Hoisin Peanut Butter Sauce (Easy, No Cook)

 - 3 tablespoons creamy peanut butter (natural)